 Professor of Comparative Media Studies

-Head of Comparative Media Studies/Writing
+former Head of Comparative Media Studies/Writing

 John E. Burchard Professor of Humanities

-Edward Schiappa is Professor and Head of Comparative Media Studies/Writing in MIT’s School of Humanities and Social Sciences, where he holds the John E. Burchard Chair of Humanities.
+Edward Schiappa is Professor and former Head of Comparative Media Studies/Writing in MIT’s School of Humanities and Social Sciences, where he holds the John E. Burchard Chair of Humanities.